Q+A-Proposed nuclear deal between Iran and six world powers

-UNITED NATIONS, Nov 15 (Reuters) - Iran will meet next week in Geneva with the five permanent U.N.
+UNITED NATIONS (Reuters) - Iran will meet this week in Geneva with the five permanent U.N.
 Security Council members and Germany to discuss a proposed deal under which Tehran would suspend parts of its nuclear program in exchange for limited sanctions relief.

 Iran denies allegations by Western powers and their allies that it is seeking the capability to produce atomic weapons and insists its nuclear ambitions are limited to the peaceful generation of electricity.